samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 ### 1. Markdown Feature

 This was the main reason I switched to VuePress.
-I remember I had such a tough time setting up markdown in Nuxt.
+I remember I had such a tough time setting up Markdown in Nuxt.
 But that might be due to my limited programming experience at that time.
 So I only implemented only the bare minimum for it to work.
 With VuePress, I barely had to do any work to get these cool features to work!

 **Line Highlighting**